vocdoni/docs/docs/architecture/components/census-service.md

   "id": "req-2345679",
   "request": {
     "method": "addClaimBulk",
-    "censusId": "hexString",       // Where to add the claims "claimsData": [             // Typically, a list of public keys "string",
+    "censusId": "hexString", // where to add the claims (must exist) "claimsData": [  // typically, a list of hashes of public keys "string",
         "string",
         "string"